Work Permits For Canada

 The ESDC outside Employment allows for an expedited processing.
 The categories of work that are under the ESDC Exempt Employment are:

-Programs that fall under the International Mobility Program are exempt, such as The United States Mexico Canada Agreement (USMCA) formally called the North American Free Trade Agreement for professionals, traders and investors.
+Programs that fall under the International Mobility Program are exempt, such as The Canada-United States-Mexico Agreement (CUSMA) formally called the North American Free Trade Agreement for professionals, traders and investors.
 The regulation also allows the issuance of Work Permits to people who enter Canada under other types of international agreements such as the General Agreement on Trade in Services (GATS).
 Others who are exempt from an LMIA are Persons whose employment in Canada provides similar employment to Canadians abroad, such as participants in youth exchange programs, exchange teachers and other reciprocal programs.
 Abroad students studying in Canada who need to work in order to fulfill co-op placements.
 Also abroad students in Canada applying under the Off-Campus Work Permit program, Foreign students in Canada seeking to purse post-graduate employment also exempt from an LMIA.
 Spouses and common-law partners of skilled workers, spouses and common-law partners of certain foreign students, spouses and common-law partners of a person doing post-graduation employment for certain foreign students and post-doctoral fellows are also exempt from applying for an LMIA.

 Social Insurance Number (SIN) & Health Coverage